 Yak Cheese – Rich, slightly tangy, and locally made.
 Often served sliced or melted into dishes, it’s a delicious and protein-rich snack.

-Bhatmas Sandheko – Spicy roasted soybeans tossed with onion, garlic, and chili.
+Bhatmas Sandheko – Spicy roasted soybeans tossed with onion, garlic, and chilli.
 Crunchy, fiery, and addictive.

 Gundruk – Fermented leafy greens, often cooked into soups or served as a side dish.
 A traditional Nepali delicacy with a distinctive tang.